TGAC/grassroots-user-docs/services/field_trial/search_portal.md

 ![Plot details](images/Image_10.png)

 Plots can be searched by their content from the search section on the right.
 Currently it is possible to search the crop accessions within the plot.
-More search functionalities are being added, <i>e.g.</i> phenotype search.
+More search functionalities are being added, *e.g.* phenotype search.

 ![Search plots](images/Image_11.png)